BlueJeansAndRain/NeedJS/README.md

         * No _included_ compiler.
             * Can leverage Browserify compiler, just like Node.js.
         * No _built-in_ node core module emulation.
-            * It does support adding Node.js core modules via the (planned) needy-nodecore module.
+            * It does support adding Node.js core modules via the needy-nodecore module.

 ### Sync vs. Async